Oil rebounds on robust economic data

 Meanwhile, escalating tensions between Saudi Arabia and India continued.
 Indian state refiners plan to buy 36% less oil from Saudi Arabia in May than normal, three sources said.

-Reporting by Bozorgmehr Sharafedin in LondonAdditional reporting by Shu Zhang and Sonali Paul in SingaporeEditing by Jason Neely and David Goodman
+Reporting by Bozorgmehr Sharafedin in London;Additional reporting by Shu Zhang and Sonali Paul in Singapore;Editing by Jason Neely, David Goodman and Alison Williams

 Our Standards: The Thomson Reuters Trust Principles.